7 Easy Steps To Turn Graco Crib Into a Toddler Bed

 Is it a must for a toddler bed to have a guardrail?

-- 4-in-1 crib: Converts from baby crib into daybed, toddler bed, and full-size bed with headboard and optional footboard
+- 5-IN-1 CONVERTIBLE CRIB: Converts from baby crib (mattress sold separately) to toddler bed (toddler guardrail sold separately), daybed, and full-size bed with headboard & optional footboard (conversion kit sold separately); Assembly required

 Some of the things that you need to know about cribs: